firesim/firesim/docs/Getting-Started-Guides/Terminology-Template.rst

 One final piece of terminology will also be referenced throughout these
 docs:

-**Golden Gate (MIDAS II)**
+**Golden Gate**
-  The FIRRTL compiler used by FireSim to convert target RTL into a decoupled simulator.
+  The FIRRTL compiler in FireSim that converts target RTL into a decoupled simulator.
 Formerly named MIDAS.